eqsdxr/full-stack-fastapi-template/development.md

 ## Pre-commits and code linting

-we are using a tool called [pre-commit](https://pre-commit.com/) for code linting and formatting.
+We are using a tool called [pre-commit](https://pre-commit.com/) for code linting and formatting.

 When you install it, it runs right before making a commit in git.
 This way it ensures that the code is consistent and formatted even before it is committed.